kenneth-fossen/fagdag-ef-core/docs/slides.md

 - Faster `SaveChanges`
   - 4x times faster than EF Core 6
-  - Has fewer roundtrips to the database when saving
+  - Has fewer round trips to the database when saving

 - `Encrypt` defaults to `true` for SQL Server connections